Skip to main content

 • Your Infrastructure is published in the Workspace.

-• The commit/push of the code is done in the Git repository you added during configuration.
+• The code commit/push is performed in the specified Git repository.

 Error when creating an Infrastructure

-You will learn how to re-run the 'Create Infrastructure Workflow' in case of an error.
-This process is only possible within the StackSpot Portal.
+Learn how to re-run the 'Create Infrastructure Workflow' in case of an error.
+This is only possible within the StackSpot Portal.

 info

-If you closed the modal with the execution log of your Infrastructure:
+If you closed the modal with the execution log:

 1. Go to your Workspace;

-2. Click on 'Infrastructures' in the left side menu and select your Infrastructure;
+2. Click 'Infrastructures' in the side menu and select your Infrastructure;

-5. Within the log, click on the button 'Return to Create Infra Review';
+5. In the log, click the button 'Return to Create Infra Review';

 Step 4.
-Save your changes and click on the 'Commit' button again;
+Save your changes and click the 'Commit' (or Run) button again.

-Even after deploying, you can edit the name and description of your Infrastructure in the Portal.
-To do this, follow the steps below:
+Even after deploying, you can edit the name and description of your Infrastructure.

 Step 1.
-Log in to the StackSpot EDP Portal and click ’Infrastructures’ in the main menu on the homepage;
+Log in to the StackSpot EDP Portal and click ’Infrastructures’ in the main menu;

 Step 2.
-Find and select your Infrastructure to open its dashboard.
-In the Infrastructure's main menu, click on the 'Settings' section;
+Select your Infrastructure to open its dashboard.
+In the side menu, click 'Settings'.

 danger